AzeemGhumman/iqbal-demystified-dataset/README.md

-poem-parser.py

-This script takes 2 inputs:
-1) Input folder - containing input .txt files
-2) Output folder - that will contain the generated .yaml files
+The file list-of-lists.yaml contains the list of books

+The folder lists-yaml contains the list of poems for each book

+The folder poems-yaml contains the contents of the individual poems

+(Note for developers)

+To create a .yaml file from a .txt file, use the poem-parser.py python script

+This script takes as argument an input folder path (containing .txt files) and an output folder path (for generated .yaml files)

-$ python poem-parser.py {folder-input} {folder-output}
+$> python poem-parser.py {folder-input} {folder-output}